jistok/gcp-cloudsql-boot/README.md

 # Spring Boot Application Which Uses Google CloudSQL

+**CAVEAT (7 July 2018):** This was relevant at the time it was built, but isn't so valuable currently as there are more refined ways to achieve this.
+[This reference](https://docs.spring.io/spring-cloud-gcp/docs/1.1.0.BUILD-SNAPSHOT/reference/htmlsingle/#_cloud_foundry), for example, would be useful.

 The purpose of this is to illustrate a way to deploy to Cloud Foundry a Spring Boot app which uses the GCP CloudSQL service offered by the [GCP Service Broker](https://github.com/GoogleCloudPlatform/gcp-service-broker).